London is the World’s Most ‚Digitally Ready City’

 The challenge of turning a city as old as London into a smart city

 Narrow streets, old pipes, and a tube infrastructure with some of its layout and tunneling dating back to Victorian times form an extra challenge for London’s digital transformation.
-Considering this, it is an even more remarkable achievement that the AoD lists London with the highest score for digital readiness.
+Considering this, it is an even more remarkable achievement that the Atlas of Digitalization lists London with the highest score for digital readiness.

 Before London goes fully digital, there are yet a lot of challenges to tackle.
 I feel fortunate to be working to help make London smarter, representing a technology leader with such a rich track record of pioneering engineer work from the Victorian days of the young Sir William Siemens to the creators of MindSphere today.

 Let me know what you think!
 Where do you see the greatest digitalization potential in a city like London?
-Have you seen the exhibition at the Crystal?
 What do you regard as the greatest challenges for urban sustainability today?